falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 2021/05/02 18:11:00 Deleting pod alpine from namespace falcoresponse
 ```

-## Conclusion
+### Conclusion

 This was a rather simple example on how we can use the power of tekton together with Falco to protect us from bad actors that is trying to take over pods in our cluster.

-As noted during this post there are allot of potential improvements before this is production ready:
+As noted during this post there are a lot of potential improvements before this is production ready:

 - The criticalNamepsaces in our go code is currently hard-coded and needs to be input variable of some kind.
 - We need to be able to delete pods depending on priority level, rule or something similar.